 Student-led, auditioned teams of band, vocals and various instruments that lead worship for chapels and campus events.
 School-year commitment with auditions held in early fall.

 Faculty-led, auditioned traveling team made up of band and vocals that leads worship and performs at a wide variety of off-campus events during semesters and a summer tour.
 Calendar-year commitment with auditions held in November.

 Faculty-led, auditioned ensemble that prepares material from big band standards to rock covers with varying focus across semesters.
 Performances are held on and off campus.

-Past productions include “Godspell,” “Smoke on the Mountain” and “Pride & Prejudice.”
+Past productions include “Cinderella,” “Into the Woods” and “Pride & Prejudice.”
 Auditions for the fall play are held in the spring and rehearsals are held during the fall semester.

 This ensemble gives vocal and musical theatre performers an opportunity to study musical theatre roles in an ensemble setting with the goal of maturing vocal performance, while also gaining knowledge in the history and literature of musical theatre.